barrucadu/memo.barrucadu.co.uk/memos/ci-cd.markdown

-I've found that [pip][] doesn't have the most robust dependency solver, and can sometimes get confused and install mutually incompatible versions of gems.
+I've found that [pip][] doesn't have the most robust dependency solver, and can sometimes get confused and install mutually incompatible versions of packages.
 So for any PR which upgrades the dependencies, I like to ensure that the freeze file has a consistent set of versions.